spati2/ASE_test/Review5.md

  + What is elite sampling?
  + Define — stocks, flows
  + What are auxillary variables used for?

  + Name some python tools that can be used for DSLs.

+contextmanager,decorators

  + What is an internal DSL?

+ Enable business people to write code within a language (e.g. Python) that resembles their domain syntax.

  + Write a compartmental model for the diaper example below:

   ![image](https://cloud.githubusercontent.com/assets/1433964/10382520/e3319b44-6df2-11e5-994a-22702be67235.png)